Why do most people go back to the same pizza place over and over?

 Customer reps are having a difficult time because they are still operating using manuals designed for normal situations.
 The importance of customer service is highlighted, not that pre-COVID-19 methods are failing.

-It will help companies to adopt new methods to increase positive customer experiences in the new Covid-19 pandemic reality.
+It will help companies to adopt new methods or at least use online surveys in order to increase positive customer experiences in the new Covid-19 pandemic reality.

 (Source: Forbes)